-Corporate strategy

-as an outstanding corporate citizen.

-- 2. Our organization will always be trusted by both our customers and the public. - 3.
-We will leverage all of our strengths and knowhow to adapt to ongoing changes in our markets.
-4. We will build a team of self-reliant individuals who can continue to support and manage - the USS Group's growth for many years.
+Corporate strategy 1.
+We will provide services as a diversified used car distribution organization that is widely recognized as an outstanding corporate citizen.
+2. Our organization will always be trusted by both our customers and the public.
+3. We will leverage all of our strengths and knowhow to adapt to ongoing changes in our markets.
+We will build a team of self-reliant individuals who can continue to support and manage the USS Group's growth for many years.